lwjohnst86/analyzing-cohorts-course/chapter4.md

 The STROBE guidelines indicate that both "crude" (unadjusted) and adjusted model results be shown.
 Showing both can be informative and insightful into the research question.
 Create a plot of your results showing both unadjusted and adjusted models.
 Do the same steps as in the previous exercise for creating the plot.

 `@instructions`
-- As in the previous exercise, create a plot of the estimates and confidence intervals of the predictors, but don't filter by model adjustment.
+- As in the previous exercise, create a plot of the estimates and confidence intervals of the predictors.
+- This time, don't filter by model adjustment.
+- Make the plot pretty as in the previous exercise.
 - Expand on the previous exercise by splitting the plot by model using `facet_grid`.

 `@hint`